JoelNiklaus/LegalDatasets/finetune/LegalNERo/README.md

 ### Dataset Summary

 LegalNERo is a manually annotated corpus for named entity recognition in the Romanian legal domain.
 It provides gold annotations for organizations, locations, persons, time and legal resources mentioned in legal documents.
-Additionally it offers GEONAMES codes for the named entities annotated as location (where a link could be established)
+Additionally it offers GEONAMES codes for the named entities annotated as location (where a link could be established).

 ### Supported Tasks and Leaderboards